iflowfor8hours/arcadian-adventure/content/post/2015/2015-09-04-keyboard-microcontroller.markdown

 ## Conclusion

 Those are the essential hardware components of any keyboard.
 Some switches, a wiring matrix and a controller.
-We'll have more detail on how the controller software works in the next post.
+We will have more detail on how the controller software works in the next post.